FULL Conference Programme

 Room Conference Hall

-Chair: Laszlo Vass, Budapest School of Communication and Business, Budapest, Hungary
+Chair: Laszlo Vass, Budapest Metropolitan University, Budapest, Hungary

 Co-chair: Katarina Staronova, Comenius University, Bratislava, Slovakia